squakez/debezium-camel-demo/README.md

     "userId": 123
 }
 ```
-* Check the user list is not yet updated
+* Check the order list is not yet updated
 ```
 http http://localhost:8082/user/123